MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 - A model training workstream that combines on-premises historical fraud data and ingested log data
 - Functionality to integrate back-end business processes

-The diagram below illustrates the placement for each of the significant technology components.
+This diagram illustrates the placement of each of the significant technology components:

 diagram

-Figure 1 Conceptual Architecture for Online Bank Fraud Detection
+alt text: Diagram that shows an architecture for detecting online bank fraud.

 download link

-The solution integrates with the bank's on-premises environment using an Enterprise Service Bus (ESB) and a performant network connection.
+The solution integrates with the bank's on-premises environment by using an enterprise service bus (ESB) and a performant network connection.

-Most steps in the event processing pipeline start with an [Azure Function](https://azure.microsoft.com/services/functions).
-Azure Functions were selected because they are serverless, easily scaled out, and scheduled.
+Most steps in the event processing pipeline start with an [Azure function](https://azure.microsoft.com/services/functions).
+Azure Functions are used because they're serverless, easily scaled out, and scheduled.
 The primary workload requires processing millions of incoming mobile transactions and assessing them for fraud in near real-time.

 A second workload is batch-oriented and used for model training and re-training.
 Azure Data Factory orchestrates the processing steps, including:

-- Upload of labelled historical fraud data from on-prem sources
+- Upload of labelled historical fraud data from on-premises sources.
-- Archival of data feature sets and score history for all transactions
+- Archive of data feature sets and score history for all transactions.
-- Extraction of events and messages into a structured format for feature engineering, model re-training and evaluation, and
+- Extraction of events and messages into a structured format for feature engineering and model re-training and evaluation.
-- Training and re-training of a fraud model using [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning).
+- Training and re-training of a fraud model via [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning).

-And finally, the 3rd workstream involves integration to backend business processes.
-In the diagram, this is represented with [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps).
-Logic Apps can be used to connect and synchronize to an on-premises system to create a fraud management case, suspend account access, or to generate a phone contact.
+Finally, the 3rd workstream involves integration to back-end business processes.
+You can use [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps) to connect and synchronize to an on-premises system to create a fraud management case, suspend account access, or generate a phone contact.

-Central to this architecture is the data pipeline and AI model, which are discussed in more detail below.
+Central to this architecture is the data pipeline and AI model, which are discussed in more detail later in this article.

 ### Data pipeline and automation

-Once a criminal has access to a bank account through a mobile app, financial loss can occur in minutes.
-Effective detection of fraud activity must occur while the criminal is interacting with the mobile application and before a monetary transaction has occurred.
+When a criminal has access to a bank account through a mobile app, financial loss can occur in minutes.
+Effective detection of fraud activity must occur while the criminal is interacting with the mobile application and before a monetary transaction occurs.
 The time it takes to react to a fraudulent transaction directly influences how much financial loss can be prevented.
 The sooner the detection takes place, the less the financial loss.

-Less than two seconds and – ideally - a lot less.
-That's the maximum amount of time between when a mobile banking activity gets forwarded for processing and when it needs to be assessed for fraud.
-Two seconds to collect a complex JSON event, validate, authenticate, parse, and transform the JSON, create account features from the data attributes, submit the transaction for an inferencing, retrieve the fraud score, and synchronize with a backend case management system.
-Latency and response times are critical in a fraud detection solution, and the infrastructure to support it must be fast and scalable.
+Less than two seconds, and ideally a lot less, is the maximum amount of time after a mobile banking activity is forwarded for processing that it needs to be assessed for fraud.
+This is what needs to happen during those two seconds:

+- Collect a complex JSON event.
+- Validate, authenticate, parse, and transform the JSON.
+- Create account features from the data attributes.
+- Submit the transaction for inferencing.
+- Retrieve the fraud score.
+- Synchronize with a back-end case management system.

+Latency and response times are critical in a fraud detection solution.
+The infrastructure to support it must be fast and scalable.

 ### Event processing

 Telemetry events from the bank's mobile and internet application gateways are formatted as JSON files with a loosely defined schema.
-These events are streamed as application telemetry to [Azure Event Hub](/azure/event-hubs/event-hubs-about) where an Azure Function in a dedicated App Services Environment (ASE) is used to orchestrate the processing.
+These events are streamed as application telemetry to [Azure Event Hubs](/azure/event-hubs/event-hubs-about), where an Azure function in a dedicated App Service Environment orchestrates the processing.

-The diagram below illustrates the fundamental interactions for an Azure Function within this infrastructure, which includes:
+The following diagram illustrates the fundamental interactions for an Azure function within this infrastructure.
+Those interactions the following:

-- Ingest raw JSON events payload from Azure Event Hubs and authenticate using an SSL certificate retrieved from [Azure Key Vault](https://azure.microsoft.com/services/key-vault).
+- Ingest the raw JSON event payload from Azure Event Hubs and authenticate by using an SSL certificate retrieved from [Azure Key Vault](https://azure.microsoft.com/services/key-vault).
 - Coordinate the deserialization, parsing, storing, and logging of raw JSON messages in [Azure Data Lake](https://docs.microsoft.com/azure/architecture/data-guide/scenarios/data-lake) and user financial transaction history in [Azure SQL Database](/azure/azure-sql/database/sql-database-paas-overview).
 - Update and retrieve User account and device profiles from Azure SQL Database, and Azure Data Lake.
 - Call out to Azure Machine Learning endpoint to execute a predictive model and obtain a fraud score.
 Persist the inferencing result to a data lake for Operational Analytics